This week we celebrate the Solstice.

 Write 3 things I am grateful for today.

-What resources do I have for winter?
+What resources do I have for summer and busy times?

 What abundance and love do you I have in life,

 I Honour Nature

 Ideas- Decorate homes or gardens with natural seasonal objects, and make wreaths, crowns or candle holders. take a nature walk to witness the life and the stillness

 What are the most beautiful things I notice in summer?